Dusts that contain microorganisms or proteins may cause a hypersensitivity reaction in the lungs.

 Chest computed tomography

-The diagnosis of hypersensitivity pneumonitis is based partly on symptoms, the clinical features, identification (if possible) of the dust or other substance causing the problem, as determined by what the person says, an analysis of the workplace by industrial hygiene specialists, the presence of antibodies on a blood test, or a combination.
+The diagnosis of hypersensitivity pneumonitis is based partly on symptoms, the clinical features, identification (if possible) of the dust or other substance causing the problem, as determined by what the person says, an analysis of the workplace by industrial hygiene specialists, , or a combination.

 Doctors may suspect the diagnosis based on chest x-ray findings.
 Usually, however, computed tomography (CT) of the chest is needed to help confirm the diagnosis.
 Results of pulmonary function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
 Pulmonary function tests are better at detecting the general type and severity... read more —which measure the lungs' capacity to hold air and their ability to move air in and out and to exchange oxygen and carbon dioxide—are used to assess how well the lungs work and may help support a diagnosis of hypersensitivity pneumonitis.